cooliotonyio/Typography-Decal/README.md

 The only thing required to develop the site is Jekyll, which requires Ruby.

-For macOS, this can be done with
+For macOS, this can be done with the following two commands

 ```
 brew install ruby
-gem install bundler jekyll
+sudo gem install bundler jekyll
+sudo bundle update
 ```

 In order to see your changes, run `jekyll serve`.
 This will create a local server at your computer for you to explore changes.